ReubenVandezande/hatch-modulefile/README.md

 This provides automatic modulefile generation for [EnvironmentModules](https://modules.readthedocs.io/en/latest/).
 Modulefiles are created with a basic template which:

 1. Loads any modules listed in `requires`
-2. Sources the activate script of the installed packages (assumes venv installation)
+2. Sources the activate script of the installed packages (assumes venv installation).
+Does this by setting VIRUTAL_ENV and prepending the bin folder to PATH
 3. Sets extra environment variables defined in extra-paths

 **Table of Contents**